 How to incorporate routines in your daily life

-Routines can be incorporated seamlessly into your daily lives in different levels or aspects: on a personal level, a relationship level, and/or in a professional/career level.
+Routines can be incorporated seamlessly into your daily life in different levels or aspects: on a personal level, a relationship level, and/or a professional level.

-- On a personal level.
-Think about what activities you engage in on a daily basis.
+- On a personal level: Think about what activities you engage in on a daily basis.
 This could mean giving yourself 15-20 minutes a day to enjoy your cup of coffee while watching the news (or soap opera, I don’t judge!).
 Making yourself a green smoothie in the morning to kick off the day on the right note.
-Or carving our 30 minutes a day to exercise.
-Or giving yourself sometime before bed to read your current book.
-Whatever you choose today, make sure you make the time to nurture yourself (whether it’s physically, mentally, or emotionally) on a daily basis.
+Or carving out 30 minutes a day to exercise.
+Or giving yourself some time before bed to read your current book.
+Whatever you choose today, make sure you take the time to nurture yourself (whether it’s physically, mentally, or emotionally) on a daily basis.

-- On a relationship level.
-Think about which activities or small things you can do to connect with others.
+- On a relationship level: Think about which activities or small things you can do to connect with others.
 It can be a romantic partner, family member, or with a friend on a social level.
-Making time to talk to someone and listening about their day.
-Or making a family meal, having a game night once a week, or riding bikes as a family on Sundays.
-Or an outing with friends to decompress and relieve some stress.
+Make time to talk to someone and hear about their day.
+Or make a family meal, have a game night once a week, or ride bikes as a family on Sundays.
+Or go on an outing with friends to decompress and relieve some stress.

-- On a career/work level.
-It doesn’t necessarily have to be something to climb up the corporate ladder.
+- On a career/work level: It doesn’t necessarily have to be something to climb up the corporate ladder.
 It can be something to dig deeper into your professional dreams and goals.
-Maybe reading a book once a month about something in your field of work.
+Maybe read a book once a month about something in your field of work.
 Or subscribe to a newsletter that’s connected to what you do.
-Or checking LinkedIn once a week and reading an interesting article.
-Or simply networking and connecting with your colleagues every once in a while to discuss the challenges and opportunities in your professional field.
+Or check LinkedIn once a week and read an interesting article.
+Or simply network and connect with your colleagues every once in a while to discuss the challenges and opportunities in your professional field.

-The important thing is to incorporate something in one (or all) of these areas and make it something you can aspire to or get inspired to accomplish.
-Whatever it is that you’ve read that you’d like to include into your daily life, make sure you write it down right now.
+The important thing is to incorporate something in one (or all) of these areas, and make it something you can aspire to or get inspired to accomplish.
+Whatever it is you’ve read that you’d like to include in your daily life, make sure you write it down right now.
 In a notebook, planner, or your own cellphone.
-Because, if you‘re anything like me, you know that there’s nothing quite rewarding as checking something off from your to-do list.
+Because, if you're anything like me, you know that there’s nothing quite as rewarding as checking something off your to-do list.